Sure Dividend

 Business Overview

-Pine Cliff Energy engages in the acquisition, exploration, development, and production of oil, natural gas, and natural gas liquids in the Western Canadian Sedimentary Basin.
-The company primarily holds interest in oil and gas properties in the Southern Alberta, Southern Saskatchewan, and Edson areas, as well as in the Viking and Ghost Pine area of Central Alberta.
-The company was formed in 2004 and is headquartered in Calgary, Canada.
+The company primarily holds interests in oil and gas properties in Southern Alberta, Southern Saskatchewan, and the Edson area, as well as in the Viking and Ghost Pine areas of Central Alberta.
+It was formed in 2004 and is headquartered in Calgary, Canada.

 Source: Investor Presentation

-Just like almost all the oil and gas producers, Pine Cliff Energy incurred losses in 2020 due to the collapse of the prices of oil and gas caused by the coronavirus crisis.
-However, thanks to the massive distribution of vaccines worldwide, global demand for oil and gas recovered in 2021 and thus the company became profitable in that year.
+Like almost all oil and gas producers, Pine Cliff Energy incurred losses in 2020 due to the collapse of oil and gas prices caused by the coronavirus crisis.

 Growth Prospects